 - Your creditors may not necessarily freeze the interest and charges on your debts, so the amount you owe might not go down as quickly as you think.

 - As a DMP is an informal arrangement, creditors may take action to collect outstanding debts.
 Creditors typically have legal rights to charge you for the cost of the collection, which may increase the value of your outstanding debts to them.

 10. Homeowners may need to release equity from the value of their homes to pay off debts.
-And a remortgage may attract higher interest rates or that if no remortgage is available, an individual voluntary arrangement may be extended for 12 months;
+And a re-mortgage may attract higher interest rates, or if no re-mortgage is available, an individual’s voluntary arrangement may be extended for 12 months.

-12. Your lenders may not approve the individual voluntary arrangement or protected trust deed;
+12. Your lenders may refuse to approve the individual voluntary agreement or protected trust deed.

 13. Only unsecured debts included within the individual voluntary arrangement or protected trust deed may be discharged at the end of the period.
 Unsecured debts not included remain outstanding.